Persi4n/deep-learning-challenge/README.md

 6. **What steps did you take in your attempts to increase model performance?**
    - Possible steps could include adjusting the number of neurons, layers, activation functions, or exploring different optimization algorithms.

-# AlphabetSoupCharity Neural Network Model Optimization Analysis

-## Overview

-The purpose of this analysis is to optimize the neural network model designed for Alphabet Soup's funding selection process.
-The initial model aimed to predict the success of organizations based on various features in the provided dataset.

 ## Optimization Attempts